lucilapastore/new-york-times-clone/README.md

-# Positioning and Floating Elements [Collaborative Project]
+# Positioning and Floating Elements [Solo Project]

 This assignment consists of making a clone of a New York Times article page.
 These are some of the concepts that I used to built the page: